Save time and money with Loans Canada

 Take a look at this article for even more information about avoiding loan scams.

-To do so, check customer reviews, look up their name in the Better Business Bureau database, and make sure they have a physical address you can visit.
+To do so, check customer reviews, look up their name in the Better Business Bureau database, and make sure they have a physical address you can visit in Burnaby.
 If they don’t have these elements, their costs/terms are vague or unclear, or they demand payment (such as ‘loan insurance’) before your loan is deposited, walk away.

 Looking for a Loan in Burnaby?